-- Transfer curve: ST 2084 [8] (PQ)
+• Transfer curve: BT.2100 [6] (PQ)

-- Color space: BT.2020 [3]
+• Color space: BT.2020 [4]

-- Bit depth: 10 bits
+• Bit depth: 10 bits

-- Metadata included: ST 2086, MaxFALL, MaxCLL
+• Metadata: ST 2086, MaxFALL, MaxCLL

-Several delivery formats (e.g. Ultra HD Blu-ray[TM]) have specified delivery using the above parameters, and are thus considered to be using HDR10.
+Several delivery formats (e.g. Ultra HD Blu-rayTM and CTA's HDR10 profile) have specified delivery using the above parameters with the metadata mandatory but are still considered to be using HDR10 for the purposes of this document.
+While ATSC A/341 does not use the term "HDR10," when the PQ transfer curve is used, the static metadata video parameters described therein are consistent with HDR10 as defined herein.

-Note that some displays ignore some or all static metadata (i.e., ST 2086, MaxFALL, and MaxCLL).
+Note that some displays ignore some or all static metadata (i.e., ST 2086, MaxFALL, and MaxCLL); however, HDR10 distribution systems must deliver the static metadata, when present.